sunpech/sunpech-blog-hugo/content/best/financial-books.md

 * [One Up On Wall Street: How To Use What You Already Know To Make Money In The Market ](https://amzn.to/2NaGOz0) by Peter Lynch
 * [Beating the Street](https://amzn.to/2R07jIG) by Peter Lynch
 * [Becoming an Investor: Building Wealth by Investing in Stocks, Bonds, and Mutual Funds](https://amzn.to/2mGyLjg) by Peter I. Hupalo
+* [Motley Fool Million Dollar Portfolio: How to Build and Grow a Panic-Proof Investment Portfolio](https://amzn.to/39Lt47g) by David and Tom Gardner

 *Last Updated January 9, 2020*